mkellerman/copilot-cli/README.md

 # Copilot CLI

-A TypeScript CLI tool that exposes GitHub Copilot as an OpenAI-compatible API and MCP server.
+A TypeScript CLI tool that exposes GitHub Copilot as an OpenAI-compatible API proxy.

 ## Features

 - **API Proxy Server**: Exposes GitHub Copilot as an OpenAI-compatible API
-- **MCP Server**: Model Context Protocol server for Copilot integration
-- **CLI Tool**: Command-line interface for managing authentication and servers
+- **CLI Tool**: Manage authentication, configuration, and model selection

 ## Installation